Hekaalll/Hekaalll/README.md

 ---
 ## 🌟 About Me

 A **motivated data scientist** with a Bachelor's in Communications and Electronics Engineering, currently pursuing a Master's in Autonomy Technologies at Friedrich-Alexander-Universität.
 I’m passionate about using AI to tackle complex challenges and uncover insights that drive impactful decisions.
-My goal is to develop AI-driven solutions that contribute to technological advancements in autonomy.
+I aim to develop AI-driven solutions that contribute to technological advancements in autonomy.

 ---